 I love a Vegas vacation but I’ll be the first to admit, the crowds can get a little overwhelming.
 Those slot machines you were so excited to see, lose their appeal on about day three after listening to them.
 Especially if it’s not a winning sound.
 The solution?
 Take a day and venture off strip.
 You’ll find there’s more to the state than just Vegas.
 Southern Nevada is FULL of natural beauty, including of one of the largest recreation areas in our park system.
 Don’t worry if you didn’t pack your hiking boots, most of the areas have scenic drives or some paved walkways.
 Here’s my suggestions for the best things to do off the Vegas strip.

 Best Natural Beauties Off the Vegas Strip

 Lake Mead Recreation Area

-When I heard that eight million people visit Lake Mead annually, I thought what are they doing?
+When I heard that eight million people visit Lake Mead annually, I thought really?
+What are they doing?
 But the question actually is, what aren’t they doing?
-Lake Mead with 1.5 million acres, is one of the most diverse areas in our park system.
-The star, the lake or the reservoir from Hoover Dam, is a beautiful azure blue that makes you just want to jump right in.
-On hot days where temps can easily top 100 degrees Fahrenheit, it’s a welcome sight in the desert.
-You don’t even have to own a boat to enjoy it.
-Tote your float down to Boulder Beach and spend the day on the water.
+Lake Mead Recreation Area with 1.5 million acres, is one of the most diverse areas in our park system.
+The lake and the reservoir from Hoover Dam is that beautiful azure blue that makes you just want to jump right in.
+On hot days where temps can easily top 100 degrees Fahrenheit, it’s a beautiful sight in the desert.
+While a boat is the best way to enjoy the lake, it’s not absolutely necessary.
+You can tote your float down to Boulder Beach and spend the day on the water.
 The lake may be man made but the surroundings are all natural.